AnnaPetrovicheva/cvat/README.md

 ## Deep learning serverless functions for automatic labeling

+CVAT supports automatic labelling.
+It can speed up the annotation process up to 10x.
+Here is a list of the algorithms we support, and the platforms thay can be ran on:

 <!--lint disable maximum-line-length-->

 | Name                                                                                                    | Type       | Framework  | CPU | GPU |